Canada Fishing Season Calendar 2026: Opener Dates by Province

 |---|---|---|

-| Manitoba | The Anglers Guide can change the answer by division, named water, bait rule, and ice-fishing setup. | Manitoba guide |
+| Manitoba | Opening day can change by division, named water, Lake Winnipeg, Red River, and the Anglers Guide PDF. | Manitoba season dates |

-| Nova Scotia | General, salmon, stocked-lake, saltwater, and handbook checks answer different questions. | Nova Scotia guide |
+| Nova Scotia | General, salmon, stocked-lake, saltwater, and handbook checks answer different questions. | Nova Scotia regulations |

-| New Brunswick | Fish NB Days, guide-required waters, tidal water, and salmon licences can change the trip path. | New Brunswick guide |
+| New Brunswick | Fish NB Days, guide-required waters, tidal water, and salmon licences can change the trip steps. | New Brunswick guide |

 | Newfoundland and Labrador | Salmon rivers, inland trout waters, coastal-water exceptions, and winter planning do not collapse into one provincewide date. | Newfoundland guide |

-| Northwest Territories | Great Bear Lake validation, ISR rules, and ice-fishing line limits matter alongside the broad seasonal window. | NWT guide |
+| Northwest Territories | Barbless hooks, Great Slave Lake rules, ISR checks, and ice-fishing line limits matter alongside the broad seasonal window. | NWT regulations |

 | Ontario | Season dates can change by Fisheries Management Zone, and some waterbodies have their own exceptions. | Ontario opener |

-| British Columbia | Freshwater and tidal fishing sit in different systems, and some river rules can change through in-season notices. | B.C. guide |
+| British Columbia | Freshwater and tidal fishing sit in different systems, and some river rules can change through in-season notices. | B.C. freshwater guide |

-| Alberta | Watershed, waterbody, and Family Fishing Weekend rules matter as much as the general seasonal window. | Alberta season dates |
+| Alberta | For Alberta timing, watershed, waterbody, and Family Fishing Weekend rules matter as much as the general seasonal window. | Alberta cost and season |

-| National parks | Park waters use Parks Canada permits and park rules rather than the normal provincial licence path. | Parks guide |
+| National parks | Park waters use Parks Canada permits and park rules rather than a normal provincial licence alone. | Parks guide |

 Reference Table